 From the other side the army of empire, injustice, greed and oppression.

 As you turn the tables of oppression,

-But on Easter Sunday God affirms you and all you have done —
+But on Easter Sunday God affirms you

-There is the rising again –
+It is a rising again –

 God’s community of love continues forever.